euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 Design of the Plyades Object Model
 ----------------------------------

-The general design of the Plyades library is based on the notion
+The general idea behind the design of the Plyades library is the introduction of proper abstraction.
+We developed a domain model based on the following entities which are part of every analysis in mission design:

+* orbits (or trajectories),
+* spacecraft state vectors,
+* and celestial bodies.

 The Body Class
 ~~~~~~~~~~~~~~